zhanggyb/BlendInt/README.md

     // Add widgets to the context
     context->Add(btn);

-    // In the event-Render loop
+    // In the event-render loop
     BI::Interface::instance->Draw();

     // Ready to close application